ThomasErhel/ecdsa-node/readme.md

 ## ECDSA Node

-This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.
+This project 🚀 serves as an example for implementing a client-server architecture to facilitate transfers 🔄 between various addresses.
+As there is only a single server 🖥️ in the background managing the transfers, it is evidently a highly centralized project.
+For the scope of this project, we won't be focusing on distributed consensus 🌐.

-However, something that we would like to incoporate is Public Key Cryptography.
-By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.
+Integration of public key cryptography 🔐 has been achieved!
+Leveraging elliptic curve digital signatures 🔏, we ensure that the server only permits transfers authorized by the rightful owner of the associated address, thereby enhancing security and authenticity ✅.

 ### Video instructions
 For an overview of this project as well as getting started instructions, check out the following video: